Visiting Resource Professors

 Visiting Resource Professors are invited by UT Latin Americanist faculty members to lecture for one to two weeks in either undergraduate or graduate classes.

 The VRP program was conceived with three major goals in mind:

-- to enhance the international community of scholars working on Latin American topics;
+- Enhance the international community of scholars working on Latin American topics

-- to establish and strengthen contacts between Latin American institutions of higher learning and the University of Texas; an
+- Establish and strengthen contacts between Latin American institutions of higher learning and UT Austin

-- to allow Latin American scholars access to UT library collections and archives.
+- Allow Latin American scholars access to UT library collections and archives

 For more information, contact Carla Lañas at 512.232.2409.